jackaaburk/csc208/Presentations/Chap3_3Exercise3Pres.md

 - $|A \cup B \cup C| = |A| + |B| + |C| - |A \cap B| - |A \cap C| - |B \cap C| + |A \cap B \cap C|$

+This counts each of the people who watched any of the three movies.
+However, there is overlap and therefore overcounting.
+The principles solve this issue by subtracting each intersection.
+However, the intersection of each three movies ($|A \cap B \cap C|$) is both added thrice and removed thrice, making it uncounted completely.
+Which is why it is added at the end of the principle.

 Now, we can simply just plug in the amount of students per movie.

 $|A \cup B \cup C| = 29 + 24 + 27 - 10 - 13 - 17 + 8$